Ilya246/stackl/README.md

 any instruction may be prepended by an integer to repeat it that amount of times

-try example.sls for an example of a program that prints numbers from 10 to 1 using a jump loop
+try `./stackl -f example.sls` for an example of a program that prints numbers from 10 to 1 using a jump loop